johannpoignant/annotations_frontend/app/doc/wiki.md

 ### Explanation
 [Docker](https://www.docker.com/) is a lightweight, open and secure software that wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
-It is needed to run Camomile-server.
+It is needed to simplify the process of running Camomile-server.

 [Docker-compose](https://www.docker.com/products/docker-compose) allows to define a multi-container application with all of its dependencies in a single file.
-Again, it will be used when installing Camomile-server, so it's a requirement.
+Again, it will be used when installing Camomile-server, so it's a requirement to follow this tutorial.

 You will need a server to host this application.
 I recommend a light web server, [http-server](https://www.npmjs.com/package/http-server), which is in fact a package for npm, but